WyomingSoftware/noditor/README.md

 * **stats_frequency:** (number) Defaults to 15.
 The frequency in seconds that stats are collected.
 This value cannot be less than 5 seconds.

 * **passcode:** (string) Defaults to null.
 Adds a passcode to protect the /noditor/:path/:passcode/:command endpoint (route).
 There is no private data that the Noditor Module collects.
 Passcode protection is optional.
 If a passcode is used then be sure the Node.js App uses SSL for at least the /noditor/:path/:passcode/:command endpoint.
 Self-signed certs will not work with the Noditor Mobile App.
-Use http rather than https in development when using a self-signed cert.
+Use http when using a self-signed cert if the Noditor Mobile App is used.
+This is usually the case in development and is not recommended for production.

 * **quiet:** (boolean) Defaults to true.
 The Noditor Module swallows any errors it encounters.
 Setting the quiet parameter to false would output errors to console along with a few operational messages such as start